BenStoll/CPE487/README.md

 # CPE487
 ## Digital System Design Workbooks
-The following documents were started within OverLeaf and transferred to TeXnicc using MikTeX.
+The following documents were started within OverLeaf and transferred to TeXnicCenter using MikTeX.
 The reports should be lain out as follows
 1. Create a new Overleaf project, names CPE_487_Labs.
 2. In the introduction chapter add a small bio of all the team members.
 3. Add six different .tex files named: xyzLab1, xyzLab2, ... xyzLab6, where xyz is the namespace you use for your project.
 Default is "man" from manual